Submit

 • “Health care” is two words; do not hyphenate as a compound modifier.

-• A period always goes inside of quote marks.
+• A period always goes inside of quotation marks.

 • Use of a percent symbol (%) is acceptable in copy, but “percent” must be spelled out if the tone is formal.